ditdotdev/plugin-launcher/DEVELOPING.md

 as sub-processes with a predefined handshake.
 The caller must provide, in environment variables, the right handshake to indicate that we know what it is we're trying to invoke.
 The program will then output, in its first line, the information required to connect to the sub-process over gRPC.
-We have a pretty simple use case, and one that is likely transient (until we can rewrite `titan-server` in golang), so we have very simple sub-process management and version checking.
+We have a pretty simple use case, and one that is likely transient (until we can rewrite `Datadatdat-server` in golang), so we have very simple sub-process management and version checking.

 On top of this basic infrastructure, we then provider the Remote interface supported by remote plugins.
 This